 - 2 pounds medium Yukon Gold potatoes, peeled and cut into 1/8-inch slices

 - 2 cups fresh or frozen corn

 - 1 can (8-1/4 ounces) cream-style corn

 - 1 tablespoon butter, melted

 - Preheat oven to 350°.
 In a large saucepan, saute onion in butter until tender.
 Stir in flour, garlic, salt and pepper until blended; gradually add milk.
 Stir in potatoes.
 Bring to a boil.
-Reduce heat; cook and stir 8-10 minutes or until potatoes are crisp-tender.
+Reduce heat; cook and stir until potatoes are crisp-tender, 8-10 minutes.

 - In a small bowl, combine bread crumbs and butter; sprinkle over potatoes.
-Bake 45-50 minutes or until golden brown and potatoes are tender.
+Bake until golden brown and potatoes are tender, 45-50 minutes.
 Let stand 10 minutes before serving.
-Yield: 8 servings.

 Great side dish.
 The only thing I would change next time is to add an extra can of cream corn and reduce the plain corn by one cup.
 We would like it a bit creamier.